Deksu/pizzaonline/README.md

 ## Goals

-Create a simple, modern looking website concept for a pizzaplace which includes a login system and a shopping cart/ordering system.
+Create a simple, modern looking website concept for a pizza shop.
+Site includes a login/sign-up system for users and a shopping cart/ordering system.

 Personally I wanted to add some special functionality to the page.
-I achieved this in the Food menu ("Ruokalista") portion of the page using filters to show different kind of foods at a time.
+I achieved this in the Food menu ("Ruokalista") portion of the page using filters to show different food types.

 ## Demo